Mesa welcomes a new clinic

 The Clinic will primarily conduct dental and physical therapy services for students and the local community at low to no cost fulfilling a desperate need.
 It will be located in the S building right across from the Continuing Education building.

 Students in the dental assisting program will be working towards gaining important certifications as well as gaining knowledge to prepare for state and national boards to ultimately become chairside assistants and administrative assistants all while promoting positivity in the community.
-The Clinic is going to be in a very clean and sterile environment where students will learn and complete services like using the alginate machine that makes the mold that will imprint clients dental prints, students will also learn to complete 3D scans of clients.
+The Clinic is going to be in a very clean and sterile environment where students will learn and complete services like using the alginate machine that makes the mold that will imprint clients dental prints.
+Students will also learn to complete 3D scans of clients.
 The dental assisting program is also accredited by the Dental Board of California and the Commission of Dental Accreditation of the American Dental Association.

 Students in the physical therapy program will learn how to perform safe and effective interventions within the physical therapy assistant scope of practice and physical therapist plan of care.
 The physical therapy assistant program is accredited by the Commission on Accreditation in Physical Therapy Education.